zuoyanzhang/DeepSpeed/docs/_tutorials/lrrt.md

 1. We chose to use the slower LRRT schedule (`lr_range_test_step_rate=5`) to set `cycle_min_lr` because it achieves the best loss and the faster schedule diverges fairly quickly.
-2. We set `cycle_min_lr` to 0.005 even though the plot shows that performance was still improving at slightly higher learning rate.
+2. We set `cycle_max_lr` to 0.005 even though the plot shows that performance was still improving at slightly higher learning rate.
 This is because we observed that if we wait till the maximum learning rate, the model could be at the point of divergence and impossible to recover.